-While the egg-laden version of posset was popular with the English, it became less common as time went by.
+While the egg-laden version of posset was popular with English drinkers, it became less common as time went by.
 Milk and eggs were both scarce and expensive, and the sherry and Madeira used to spike the mixture was pricey, too.
 Over time, the concoction became a drink that only aristocrats could really afford.

 All of that changed in the American colonies, though.
-What we lacked in parliamentary representation we made up for in easy access to dairy products and liquor.
+What the settlers lacked in parliamentary representation they made up for in easy access to dairy products and liquor.

 Since many Americans had their own chickens and dairy cattle, tossing together a glass of eggnog was no problem, and the drink’s popularity soared among the colonists even as it sagged back home.

-This disparity in the drink’s popularity on either side of the pond endures to this day; eggnog’s popularity in the U.K. still lags far behind its holiday ubiquity here in the States.
-In fact, here’s how the Guardian’s Andrew Shanahan memorably described the drink in 2006: “People rarely get it right, but even if you do it still tastes horrible.
+This disparity in the drink’s popularity on either side of the pond endures to this day; eggnog’s popularity in the UK still lags far behind its holiday ubiquity in the States.
+Here’s how the Guardian’s Andrew Shanahan memorably described the drink in 2006: “People rarely get it right, but even if you do it still tastes horrible.
 The smell is like an omelette and the consistency defies belief.
 It lurches around the glass like partially-sentient sludge.”
-Appetizing!
+Yum?

 Using Your Noggin

-The word “eggnog” itself has fairly murky origins, but many etymologists think the name stems from the word “noggin,” which referred to small wooden mugs that were often used to serve this type of drink.
-Others propose a similar story but explain that the “nog” comes from the Norfolk slang nog to refer to the strong ales that were often served in these cups.
+The word eggnog itself has fairly murky origins, but many etymologists think the name stems from the word noggin, which referred to small wooden mugs that were often used to serve this type of drink.
+Others propose a similar story but explain that nog comes from Norfolk slang and refers to the strong ales that were often served in these cups.
 Still others think the name is a contraction of colonial Americans’ request to bartenders for an “egg-and-grog” when they wanted a glass.

-Furthermore, while the drink itself may date back to medieval times, the word “eggnog” is a relatively recent invention.
-The first recorded instances of the use of “eggnog” only date back to the late 18th century, and by that time, bartenders in the young United States had already tweaked the recipe to give it a more American twist.
-The Madeira and sherry that English aristocrats had used for their version of eggnog were scarce on this side of the pond, but we had plenty of rum and whiskey.
+Furthermore, while the drink itself may date back to medieval times, eggnog is a relatively recent invention.
+The first recorded instances of the use of eggnog only date back to the late 18th century, and by that time, bartenders in the young United States had already tweaked the recipe to give it a more American twist.
+The Madeira and sherry that English aristocrats had used for their version of eggnog were scarce on the other side of the pond, but Americans had plenty of rum and whiskey.
 In 1800, author Isaac Weld, Jr. described the American recipe for eggnog as consisting of “new milk, eggs, rum, and sugar, beat up together.”

 Have One for George Washington

 Not everyone had Washington’s funds, though.
 A thorough look at historical recipes reveals that for most tipplers, the type of booze they snuck into their nog didn’t really matter as long as there was something to give it a little kick.
-In addition to rum, ale, whiskey, and wines, an 1879 collection of recipes from Virginia housewives features a recipe that calls for 12 eggs, eight wine-glassfuls of brandy, and four wine-glassfuls of wine.
+In addition to rum, ale, whiskey, and wines, an 1879 collection of recipes from Virginia features a one that calls for 12 eggs, eight wine-glassfuls of brandy, and four wine-glassfuls of wine.
 Another calls for three dozen eggs, half a gallon of domestic brandy, and another half-pint of French brandy.
-Something’s telling us these shindigs got a little wild.

 You Might Not Want to Read the Label